All Episodes

 Governmentalization is like sclerosis in your veins.

-Uh it it uh hardens your arteries.
+It hardens your arteries.

 You can't move.

-A nice little old lady is making a pecan pie for the church bake sale, and they say, Oh no, you need to have a state-inspected kitchen for that.
+A nice little old lady is making a pecan pie for the church bake sale and they say, oh, no, you need to have a state-inspected kitchen for that.

-Got there is too much government.
+Gut, there is too much government.

-Now I'll make a bigger point.
+And I'll make a bigger point.

 We know there's not enough money in America.

-Is there enough pl money on the planet?
+Is there enough money on the planet?

-It's not gonna want to do it.
+It's not going to want to do it.

 That's why I'm saying this kind of spending, it's total societal collapse.

-You might as well break into that South Carolina facility, grab the cocaine off the monkeys and stuff it up your own nose, because at that point, it's over.
+You might as well break into that South Carolina facility, grab the cocaine off the monkeys, and stuff it up your own nose, because at that point, it's over.

-Mark Stein uh Inforush, lots more to come.
+Lots more to come.

 1-800-282-2882.

-In fact, they're in Michigan, so my apologies for that.
+In fact, they're in Michigan.

-It's it gets all f complicated.
+It gets all complicated.

-Let's go to Maggie in uh this has been spelt phonetically uh for me.
+This has been spelt phonetically for me.

-It's uh you yupala, Oklahoma.
+It's Eufala, Oklahoma.

 Is that right, Maggie?

-You fa I follow I follow you in Ufala.
+I follow you in Eufala.

-Uh inshallah, you fala, as we uh as we say in the Middle East.
+Inshallah, Eufala, as we say in the Middle East.

-Great uh great to have you with us, Maggie.
+Great to have you with us, Maggie.

 Oh, it's number 17.

-When you and I were young, Maggie, that's a beautiful beautiful song.
+When you and I were young, Maggie.

 No, I don't know that one.

-I think it got to number twenty-three in nineteen sixty-seven.
+I think it got to number 23 in 1967.

-Uh you should look that up.
+You should look that up.

-It's j a delightful, uh delightful song.
+It's a delightful, delightful song.

-That's the that's the other great thing about Maggie.
+That's the other great thing about Maggie.

 Great to have you on the show, Maggie.

-Uh that's exactly right.
+That's exactly right.

-And not only that, but there is a language you could have a Berlitz course on on the language that they come up with, and I think in my cynical opinion, it's all to hide what they're really doing.
+And I think, in my cynical opinion, it's all to hide what they're really doing.

 I mean, when you try to find these people in the community, they're always in a meeting or they're always out talking to someone.

-I don't know, in Oklahoma, they may be in the casinos or the bars or the movies or whatever.
+In Oklahoma, they may be in the casinos or the bars or the movies or whatever.

-But um my feeling is is that uh they're better off just talk talk talking and not doing anything because I said they're like bloodhounds, you know, they're sniffing out grievances, and if they can't find one, you know, then they'll create one.
+But my feeling is that they're better off just talk, talk, talking and not doing anything because I said they're like bloodhounds.

-They'll create right, and then they'll come up with some grant money plan to take care of this grievance, and that's when all the bureaucratic language kicks in and so forth.
+And then they'll come up with some grant money plan to take care of this grievance.

 And I've seen very, very few things in my career that have actually been better.